-Natural Sheepskin rugs are very easy to care for and when washed they can look like new again.
+Did you know that natural sheepskin rugs are very easy to care for and when washed they can look like new again?

 This is what my sheepskin looked like before washing.
 It was dirty, and it looked a bit grey when it should be ivory/off-white, the wool was matted and it had things stuck in it.